 Prohibited Practices in Credit Services

-Under the Minnesota Human Rights Act, credit is a protected area, and it is illegal to treat you differently in credit because of your: race, color, creed, religion, national origin, sex, marital status, disability, public assistance, sexual orientation.
+Under the Minnesota Human Rights Act, credit is a protected area, and it is illegal to treat you differently in credit because of your race, color, creed, religion, national origin, sex, marital status, disability, public assistance, sexual orientation.

-With limited exceptions, the following actions constitute a violation the Human Rights Act in credit when, because of your protected class status,
+With limited exceptions, the following actions constitute a violation of the Human Rights Act in credit when, because of your protected class status,

 stores or any other institutions offering personal or commercial credit: